taitulism/cwd/README.md

 ### The difference between `!isOk`, `stderr` and `error`:
-A CLI command creates a process that has two output channels it can use to communicate with its parent process: one for the command's standard output (`stdout`), and one for its errors (`stderr`).
+A CLI command creates a process that has two output channels it utilize to communicate with its parent process: one for the command's standard output (`stdout`), and one for its errors (`stderr`).
 Every command also finishes with an exit code.
 The consensus is exit code `0` for success (a kind of an HTTP "200 OK" status code) and non-zero otherwise.
-Commands can utilize those channels and exit codes differently, even "incorrectly" as there is no standard other than subjective common sense...
+Different commands use those channels and exit codes differently, even "incorrectly" as there is no standard other than subjective common sense...

-So when a command fails it will probably send some details through its `stderr` channel and exit with a non-zero exit code but it **will** be completed.
+So when a command fails it will probably send some details through its `stderr` channel and exit with a non-zero exit code but it will be completed.
 No errors will be thrown in the Node process that executed the command.

-An `exception` is thrown when there was a problem with the command **execution** in our environment.
-For example when the command itself is not found (e.g. a typo like `ggit`) or for example when a command tries to write stuff but you have no free storage, etc.
+An `exception` is thrown when there was a problem with the command execution in our environment.
+For example when the command itself is not found (e.g. a typo like `ggit`).

 &nbsp;